Vonage/vonage-video-js-api-network-test/README.md

 | 1.0 - 1.69 | Bad       |

-*Note:* The audio MOS estimate is less accurate when using OpenTok.js version 2.17.5 or lower or on Chrome version 57 or lower, because the OpenTok Network Test cannot access the round-trip time for audio, which is factored into the MOS calculation.
+*Note:* The audio MOS estimate is less accurate when using OpenTok.js version 2.17.5 or lower or on Chrome version 57 or lower, because the Vonage Video API Network Test cannot access the round-trip time for audio, which is factored into the MOS calculation.

 ## Building the module